House of the Devil (2009)

 The music sounded superb as for the real creepy moments we hear screechy violin music in which it becomes incredibly loud and booming for when something really happens.
 It definetely has that old school feel to it.
 Also there's light echoey peaceful piano music in certain parts of the film too especially in the end.
 There's also some good low sounds in it which makes the moments sound very gloomy all put together by Jeff Grace.

-The film also has a soundtrack by various artists but what song stood out well was the Greg Kihn Band with their cover version on "The Breakup Song (They Don't Write 'Em)" which was used during a scene when one of the supporting character's named Megan is lisntening in her car and grroving to the song.
-The song sounds almost as good as the original and defitently gives the film an 80's feel to it.
+The film also has a soundtrack by various artists but what song stood out well was the Greg Kihn Band with "The Breakup Song (They Don't Write 'Em)" which was used during a scene when one of the supporting character's named Megan is lisntening in her car and grooving to the song.
+The song defitentely gives the film an 80's feel to it.